AMG2001/GE_Eco_System/README.md

 2. Admin scan this qrcode using GE Admin App .
 3. GE Admin App show Amount of cash that must be given to user .
 4. After finishing this process , points transfered from user account to admin account - and user got his / her points .

+## 📅 22/06/2023 - “Header oF Transaction page Added” .
+- Eng / Hamdi  implemented "Header oF Transaction page" which show graphs that visually show how user performed “in one Week , or in one Month , or in one year”.

+## 📅 24/06/2023 - “Responsive Of Application Added” .
+- Eng / Hamdi added the level application response

+## 📅 26/06/2023 - “Theme Of Application Completed” .
+- Eng / Hamdi added Theme To Get Cash Page

+## 📅 04/07/2023 - “Edit Of Home page” .
+- Eng / Hamdi added the function of showing points in the header of the main page.

+## 📅 5/07/2023 - “Edit Of App Localization” .
+Eng / Hamdi added Localization :
+ 1- header of transaction page
+ 2- Get cash page
+ 3- QR code scan page